sansin5982/Genomics/chapters/Post-GWAS.md

 refers to all the downstream analyses that help interpret, validate, and apply GWAS findings.

+### 🔍 Post-GWAS refers to the analysis steps taken after identifying GWAS hits to:

+Understand biological meaning

+Find causal genes or pathways

+Discover shared genetics across traits

 ------------------------------------------------------------------------

 # 🔧 Categories of Post-GWAS Tools

+-   We organize the tools into functional categories:

 <table>
 <colgroup>